The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 “I obviously say something that triggers you, which means you say something to trigger me, which is the reason I snap and swear at you.
 It takes two you know, you’re not an innocent party here.
 But of course, I’m always the c*** aren’t I?!”

-Basically, he had asked me for closure and thinking that it would be helpful, I gave it to him.
-Yet he used my genuine honesty against me by completely shifting the blame right back onto me and avoiding any accountability for two decades worth of verbal abuse.
+He had asked me for closure and thinking that it would be helpful, I gave it to him.
+Yet he used my genuine honesty against me by completely shifting the blame right back onto me and avoiding any accountability for two decades’ worth of verbal abuse.
+His true tactic was to bait me into speaking my truth so that he could rewrite the storyline whereby he was the poor victim and I was the perpetrator.

 He was true to his personality disorder, right up until the close.